 Short-Term Investors, Long-Term Investments, and Firm Value

-This paper shows that an inflow of short-term institutional investors predicts an increase in the likelihood that firms cut R&D investment to report higher earnings and to generate positive earnings surprises, and it also predicts a temporary boost in firm valuations.
+This paper shows that an inflow of short-term institutional investors predicts an increase in the likelihood that firms reduce R&D investment to report higher earnings and to generate positive earnings surprises, and it also predicts a temporary boost in firm valuations.
 When short-term investors subsequently leave, the reductions in R&D, higher earnings, and the increase in firm valuations are reversed.
-Our identification strategy exploits plausibly exogenous variation in the presence of short-term investors around Russell 2000 index inclusions, which are associated with a sharp temporary inflow of short-term investors and a permanent increase in institutional ownership and analyst coverage.
+Our identification strategy exploits plausibly exogenous variation in the presence of short-term investors around Russell 2000 index inclusions, which are associated with a sharp temporary inflow of short-term investors.

 Keywords: short-termism, managerial myopia, investment, misvaluation